best intermediate climbing shoes

 Bouldering

 During our testing, most climbers found these shoes to be one of the most comfortable for long-term climbs.
 And to no surprise.
-Scarpa climbing shoes are one of the best traditional climbing shoes on the market.
+Scarpa climbing shoes are one of the best intermediate climbing shoes in the traditional category.
 In 2020, the company’s sales value amounted to 110 million euros.
 Compared to the previous two years, this figure marks an increase.

 The Scarpa Vapor V combines a microsuede upper with a solid heel to give comfort, a good climbing grip, and good durability.
 They also come with a rubberised forefoot to give the climber an advantage when putting the foot into tiny cracks and edges.

 They have a Talyn midsole which gives proper comfort without compromising the performance.
-The shoes have a velcro strap instead of laces which can perfectly adjust the shoes on foot.
+The shoes have velcro straps instead of laces which can perfectly adjust the shoes on foot.
 Although some of these also come with laces.
 The Scarpa Vapor lace variant can give better comfort than the velcros.

 I’ve purchased them before, and I’ll do so again.
+They are the best intermediate climbing shoes in my opinion.
 Up to and including UIAA grade IX, suitable.
 Well suited for sights up to multi-pitch lengths, depending on size and fit.
 It fits me perfectly with a Greek foot shape because there isn’t too much camber or asymmetry.
+Once again, the best climbing shoe for me.

 vapor1

-Was previously really satisfied with all Scarpa shoes.
+Was previously really satisfied with all Scarpa shoes as they fit my foot shapes.

 This shoe strikes a great balance between stability and durability in my opinion.